milinsolutions/DAWN-notam-engine/README.md

 **Repair is safer than rejection — but only up to a point.** Normalising damaged input increased coverage substantially.
 It also created the project's subtlest risk: a chain of text transformations can produce output that is valid-looking and wrong, passing every refusal check.
 Coverage gained through transformation needs a higher standard of validation than coverage gained through parsing.

 **Adoption is a trust problem before it is a technical one.** The reason the refusal model matters commercially is not correctness in the abstract — it is that one visible bad output would end the project.
-Designing for the failure mode that destroys confidence, rather than the one
+Designing for the failure mode that destroys confidence, rather than the one that is statistically most frequent, is what makes the system deployable at all.

+---

+*Source code withheld under client NDA.
+Solution design and reasoning documented here in full — available to discuss the approach in more depth.*

+*Part of the **[Milin Solutions](https://milinsolutions.com)** portfolio.*